 Finally, click on Import to import feeds as content items.

+By default, Feeds must be manually imported and they are not processed by Automator plugin or Cron job task.
 To enabled automation: go to component options (Control Panel / Options / Feeds Tab) and check the option to "Enable Feeds"=Yes.

 # Feeds - Frequently asked questions

 For more information: https://www.extly.com/docs/autotweetng_joocial/installation/troubleshooting#feeds